hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 Jet splits the data across the cluster to process it in parallel.
 It builds on the prerequisite of balanced partitions to perform well.
-Imbalanced partitions may create a hotspot in your cluster.
+Imbalanced partitions may create a hot spot in your cluster.
 The partitioning is determined by the data source and by the grouping keys used in the Jet application.